-- c.
-Values for recipient in-kind contributions will be established in accordance with the applicable cost principles. - d.
-Specific procedures for the recipients in establishing the value of in-kind contributions from non-Federal third parties are set forth below. - (1) Valuation of volunteer services Volunteer services may be furnished by professional and technical . personnel, consultants, and other skilled and unskilled labor.
-Volunteer services may be counted as cost sharing or matching if the service is an integral and necessary part of an approved program. - (a) Rates for volunteer services Rates for volunteers should be consistent with those paid for similar work in the recipient's organization.
-In those instances in which the required skills are not found in the recipient organization, rates should be consistent with those paid for similar work in the labor market in the labor ma which the recipient competes for the kind of services involved. - (b) Volunteers employed by other organizations When an employer other than the recipient furnishes the services of an employee, these services shall be valued at the employee's regular rate of pay (exclusive of fringe benefits and overhead costs) provided these services are in the same skill for which the employee is - (2) Valuation of donated, expendable personal property Donated, expendable personal property includes such items as expendable equipment, office supplies, laboratory supplies or workshop and classroom supplies.
-Value assessed to expendable personal property included in the cost or matching share should be reasonable and should not appear to a second the matching share should be reasonable and should not appear to a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the matching share should be reasonable and should not a second the second should not a second the second should not sho not exceed the market value of the property at the time of the donation. - (3) Valuation of donated, nonexpendable personal property, buildings, and land or use thereof. - (a) The method used for charging cost sharing or matching for donated nonexpendable personal property. buildings and land may differ according to the purpose of the grant or other agreement as follows: - (1) If the purpose of the grant or other agreement is to assist the recipient in the acquisition of equipment, buildings or land, the total value of the donated property may be claimed as cost sharing (ii) If the purpose of the agreement is to support activities that require the use of equipment. buildings or land depreciation or use charges to charges for equipment and buildings may be made. so the median of the or matching.
-The full value of equipment or other capital assets and fair rental charges for land may be allowed provided that the FKS has approved the charges.
+d.
+Specific procedures for the recipients in establishing the value of in-kind contributions from non-Federal third parties are set forth below.

+(1) Valuation of volunteer services - Volunteer services may be furnished by professional and technical . personnel, consultants, and other skilled and unskilled labor.
+Volunteer services may be counted as cost sharing or matching if the service is an integral and necessary part of an approved program.

+(a) Rates for volunteer services - Rates for volunteers should be consistent with those paid for similar work in the recipient's organization.
+In those instances in which the required skills are not found in the recipient organization, rates should be consistent with those paid for similar work in the labor market in which the recipient competes for the kind of services involved.

+(b) Volunteers employed by other organizations - When an employer other than the recipient furnishes the services of an employee, these services shall be valued at the employee's regular rate of pay (exclusive of fringe benefits and overhead costs) provided these services are in the same skill for which the employee is normally paid.

+(2) Valuation of donated, expendable personal property - Donated, expendable personal property includes such items as expendable equipment, office supplies, laboratory supplies or workshop and classroom supplies.
+Value assessed to expendable personal property included in the cost or matching share should be reasonable and should not exceed the market value of the property at the time of the donation.

+(3) Valuation of donated, nonexpendable personal property, buildings, and land or use thereof.

+(a) The method used for charging cost sharing or matching for donated nonexpendable personal property, buildings and land may differ according to the purpose of the grant or other agreement as follows:

+(i) If the purpose of the grant or other agreement is to assist the recipient in the acquisition of equipment, buildings or land, the total value of the donated property may be claimed as cost sharing or matching.

+(ii) If the purpose of the agreement is to support activities that require the use of equipment, buildings or land, depreciation or use charges to charges for equipment and buildings may be made.
+The full value of equipment or other capital assets and fair rental charges for land may be allowed provided that the FWS has approved the charges.

-- (b) The value of donated property will be determined in accordance with the usual accounting policies of the recipient with the following qualifications: - Land and buildings The value of donated land and buildings may not exceed its fair market value at the time of donation to the recipient as established by an independent appraiser (e.g., value at the time of donation to the recipient as established by a responsible official of certified real property appraiser or GSA representatives) and certified by a responsible official of
+(b) The value of donated property will be determined in accordance with the usual accounting policies of the recipient with the following qualifications:

+(i) Land and buildings - The value of donated land and buildings may not exceed its fair market value at the time of donation to the recipient as established by an independent appraiser (e.g., certified real property appraiser or GSA representatives) and certified by a responsible official of the recipient.

-(11) Nonexpendable personal property - The value of donated nonexpendable personal property shall (11) Monexpendable personal property - the value of contacts homeoperhaps and condition at the time not exceed the fair market value of equipment and property of the same age and condition at the time
+(ii) Nonexpendable personal property - The value of donated nonexpendable personal property shall not exceed the fair market value of equipment and property of the same age and condition at the time of donation.

-Of donation.

-(111) Use of space - The value of donated space shall not exceed the fair rental value of comparable 1771) use or space - the value or donated space shall not exceed the tall rental value or comparable space and facilities in a privately-space as established by an independent appraisal or comparable space and facilities in a privately-
+(iii) Use of space - The value of donated space shall not exceed the fair rental value of comparable space as established by an independent appraisal or comparable space and facilities in a privately-owned building in the same locality.